williamabrwolf/neural-template-gen/project_outline.md

 - $\pi$: a network that learns $\pi(\mathbf{z}\vert\mathbf{c})$
 - $\mathcal{F}^d$: an RNN that predicts $\tilde{\mathbf{x}} = \mathcal{F}^d(\tilde{\mathbf{x}}\vert \mathbf{z} \sim \pi(\mathbf{z}\vert\mathbf{c}), h^e)$-->

 Our $z$'s can and should make use of structure inherent in customer service dialogue.
-For example, we can enforce separate states for customer and agent.
+For example, we can enforce separate states for customer and agent, or separate sets of states for "phases" of a conversation inbetween breakpoints.

 We can also leverage limited, noisy knowledge of $z$ during training.
 Rather than purely unsupervised, we can consider a semisupervised setup where some examples are ground truth pairs ($x$, $z$).
 Context may be given as additional $z$ dimensions.
-Here are some potential sources of context:
+Here are some potential sources of context.
+Many of these would be more useful for product than pure research:

 - CSRS intent
 - SRU output from CSRS model
 - Sentiment
-- Customer specific features
+- Customer/agent specific features
 - Aggregate transition probabilities $p(z_t = z_j | z_{t-1}=z_i )$.